hyperledger-archives/indy-sdk/doc/contributor-resources.md

 First, please take a look at our contributing guidelines: [how to contribute to Hyperledger Indy](http://bit.ly/2ugd0bq).

-If you are looking for how to sign your commits, go here: [signing your commits with GPG](signing-commits.md)
+If you are looking for how to sign current or previous commits, go here: [signing your commits](signing-commits.md)

 ## Connect with the Community